radiantearth/stac-spec/best-practices.md

 Dynamic STAC Catalogs are those that generate their JSON responses programmatically instead of relying on a set of already defined files.
 Typically a dynamic catalog implements the full [STAC API](api-spec/api-spec.md/) which enables search of the Items indexed.
-But the `/stac/` endpoint returns the exact same `Catalog` and `Item` structures as a static catalog, enabling the same discovery from people browsing and search engines crawling.
-Dynamic API's that just seek to expose some data can also choose to only implement a Catalog the `/stac/` endpoint that returns dynamically.
+The `/` endpoint returns the exact same STAC Catalog structure as a static catalog, enabling the same discovery from people browsing and search engines crawling.
+Dynamic API's that just seek to expose some data can also choose to not implement `/items` and only link to their data from the `/` endpoint.
 For example a Content Management Service like Drupal or an Open Data Catalog like CKAN could choose to expose its content as linked STAC Items by implementing a dynamic catalog.